pitronalldak/ethernote-frontend/README.md

 This should be used every time when you start working on the project:

 $ `npm start` (use GitBash on Windows / Terminal on OSX) in the directory of the project

-## Main features:

-You can:

-- Upload products, customize title, price and amount.

-User can:

-- Insert money.

-- Select product.

-- Return delivery.